SrivathsanNayak/ethical-hacking-notes/CTFCheatsheet.md

 + Service [footprinting](https://github.com/SrivathsanNayak/ethical-hacking-notes/blob/main/HTBAcademy/Footprinting/README.md):

-  Based on whatever ports & services are there; consider enumerating manually as well as using automated tools.
-Also, search for ALL found ports and services - it could be associated with a known vulnerable service/version.
-In very rare cases, if the box is faulty, try resetting it and re-doing the footprinting.
+  + Based on whatever ports & services are there; consider enumerating manually as well as using automated tools.

+  + Search for __ALL__ found ports and services - it could be associated with a known vulnerable service/version.

+  + In very rare cases, if the box is faulty, try resetting it and re-doing the footprinting.

 + Clues:

-  Look for certain clues and hints in the challenge statement itself.
+  + Look for certain clues and hints in the challenge statement itself.
 For example, if the word 'knock' is mentioned, it would refer to ```knock``` as in [port knocking](https://d00mfist.gitbooks.io/ctf/content/port_knocking.html), after which we will have to re-scan the machine.

+  + Also, if there are multiple webpages used for example, do not think of them as isolated instances; i.e., they could be chained together for the attack chain, so do not be afraid to test things, break apps or fail at attempts when finding a foothold.

 + Web enumeration:

-  As with anything else, do not leave any stone unturned.
-Check everything, and do not assume anything.
-For any check, use multiple wordlists and multiple tools.

-  For manual enumeration, always check the following at least:

   + 'Inspect' and 'View Page Source' - check all tabs in Inspect part, and source code thoroughly for any clues

   + Read the source code again, understand it as much as possible; check for any endpoints

   + Input fields - for any field which takes user input, test it with all possible payloads to check for all types of web attacks like SQLi, XSS, XXE, LFI, SSRF, etc.

   + Login forms - same as above; check for all payloads imaginable, use multiple wordlists.
 Common attacks in login forms include SQLi, NoSQLi, null byte injection, etc; if needed, we can use tools such as ```sqlmap```

   + ```sqlmap``` - can be used on top of fuzzing and checking forms; if WAF is being used, we can use this with options like ```--no-cast```, ```--random-agent``` and ```--tamper``` options - refer [sqlmap cheatsheet](https://highon.coffee/blog/sqlmap-cheat-sheet/)

+  + Manual testing - before attempting fuzzing for injection attacks with tools, make sure to try common payloads manually; most of the times, it boils down to determining which type of injection attack is suitable for the target webapp

   + Command injection - for any input forms, check if command injection payloads work; in case of blind scenarios or when we are not able to see output, we can try by creating a file or fetching a page from attacker machine

-  + Injection attacks - other types of injection attacks should also be checked in input forms, parameters, and wherever possible
+  + Injection attacks - other types of injection attacks should also be checked in input forms, parameters, and wherever possible; check by fuzzing with multiple wordlists from multiple injection types (command injection, LFI, SQLi, XSS, etc.)

   + Burp Suite - if going nowhere, take a tour of the webpages but with Intercept enabled; helpful for any redirects or hints